ComputeCanada/magic_castle/incus/README.md

 6. Note the project id from the terraform output.
 7. Connect to an instance, replace `<project>` by incus project id: `incus --project <project> exec mgmt1 -- /bin/bash`.

-## What features are not currently supported?
+## What features are yet implemented?

-When deploying Magic Castle with Incus, the following features are currently not supported:
+When deploying Magic Castle with Incus, the following features are yet implemented:
 - Virtual machine instance type
 - Volumes
 - GPU